Introduction to Making Links

 URLs for them.
 See

-Canonical References in Modern Texts as Stable Entitiesand
+Canonical References in Modernized Texts as Stable Entitiesand

-Canonical References in Semi-Diplomatic Transcriptions as Stable Entitiesfor more information about canonical references in modern and semi-diplomatic texts.
+Canonical References in Semi-Diplomatic Transcriptions as Stable Entitiesfor more information about canonical references in modern and semi-diplomatic transcriptions.

 Principles, Practices, and Caveats of Linking: See this page to learn about the key principles that we follow when encoding links.